The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 Up to 4K-60fps Filming

-The Tactacam 6.0 has so many different settings for filming, that going through all of them would take a whole other article.
-Just suffice it to say that you should be able to find a setting you like.
+The Tactacam 6.0 camera has so many different filming settings that going through all of them would take a whole other article.
+Suffice it to say that you should be able to find a setting you like.

 From what we’ve seen in the daylight, the 4K-60fps setting seems to get the clearest footage, but there are plenty of adjustments that could be make based on lighting, action, etc. I recommend trying them all and then settling on a few favorites – three to be exact.